lawpatch/au-confidentiality/confidentiality_terms.md

 means all information:
 - disclosed by the Disclosing Party to the Recipient; or
-- which otherwise becomes to be known by the Recipient, that could reasonably be regarded as confidential to the Disclosing Party, including information relating to:
+- which otherwise becomes to be known by the Recipient, that could reasonably be regarded as confidential to the Disclosing Party.

+Confidential Information includes information relating to:
 - technology, processes,products, inventions or designs used or developed by the Discloser; and
-- trade secrets and know-how and commercially sensitive information, unless confidential information is defined in the Agreement, in which case it will have the meaning given in the Agreement.
+- trade secrets and know-how and commercially sensitive information.

 ### Confidentiality Obligations
 means the obligtaions regarding Confidential Information that are set out in this document.